 Do you only tattoo flowers?

 No!
-Botanicals are my specialty, but I’m happy to tattoo anything that suits my style. 🙂 I will only decline a tattoo if I’m not confident I’ll be able to deliver a good result.
+Botanicals are my specialty, but I’m happy to tattoo anything that suits my style. 🙂 I will only decline a tattoo if I believe another artist would deliver a better result.

 Do you tattoo other artists’ work?

 I don’t copy tattoos from other artists – we might use them as references, but I’ll develop my own design, in my own style.
 I might tattoo existing illustrations with permission of the original artist.